micromata/generator-http-fake-backend/generators/app/templates/README.md

     * a status code with a predefined error object provided by [boom](https://github.com/hapijs/boom) if you dont provide a response property for that request.
 * `statusCode`
   * Optional
-  * Every route of this endpoint will return a HTTP error with the given status code provided by [boom](https://github.com/hapijs/boom).
+  * Every subroute of this endpoint will return a HTTP error with the given status code provided by [boom](https://github.com/hapijs/boom).

 ## Configuration